ianmparker/ai-human-detection-YOLOv8/README.md

 I have attatched examples of the model at work below.

-  - The first of which was from the 2024 NESBE Conference (unfortunatly, the video file was too big for GitHub)
+  - The first of which was from the 2024 NESBE Convention (unfortunatly, the video file was too big for GitHub)
   - The second uses footage from a busy Times Square in New York.
 ---------------------------------------
 # Setup/Installation